 "I pray" - Added for meaning.

 iJna + subj. "that" - that [he may give to you].
-Forming a dependent statement of indirect speech expressing the content of the prayer.
+Introducing a dependent statement of indirect speech expressing the content of the prayer.

-thV doxhV (a) gen. "glorious [riches]" - riches [of glory].
+thV doxhV (a) gen. "glorious [riches]" - [riches] of the glory [of him].
 The genitive is adjectival, attributive, limiting "riches", as NIV, or attributed, "rich glory."

-dunamei (iV ewV) dat. "with power" - [that he may grant/give you to be strengthened] in/by/with power.
+dunamei (iV ewV) dat. "with power" - [to be strengthened] in / by / with power.
 The dative is possibly instrumental, "by power", or better adverbial of manner, "with power", as NIV.

 dia + gen. "through [his Spirit]" - through, by means of [the spirit of him].
 Expressing agency.
 "Strengthened with God's power to act", Hoehner.

 eiV + acc. "in" - in.
 Local, space / sphere; rendered "in" usually means "into, to", but sometimes takes the sense "in", a local sense rather than movement toward.
-Possibly here expressing reference/respect; "with regard to your inner self", NJB.
-Most likely the sense here is en, "in".
+Possibly here adverbial, expressing reference / respect; "with regard to your inner self", NJB.
+Most likely used here as if en, "in", local, space, metaphorical.

 e[sw adv. "[your] inner [being]" - [the] inner [man].
 The meaning of this phrase is probably the same as "heart" (our conscious center) in v17, a person's innermost being.
 It is the "center of one's personality, the thoughts, will, emotions and whatever else lies at the center of our being", O'Brien.